 Educate and mobilize our community to raise awareness regarding the challenges experienced by returning veterans, service members, and their families

 Host clinical workshops to provide further training to our volunteer providers

-Link veterans, service members, their families to current and relevant information and resources
+Link veterans, service members, and their families to current and relevant information and resources

-Partner and collaborate with military and civilian veterans service organizations to maximize our ability to give back and reach our veteran community
+Partner and collaborate with military and civilian veterans service organizations to maximize our ability to give back and reach our veteran communities

 The Returning Veterans Project hosts free clinical continuing education trainings for our volunteer providers.
 These opportunities are also open to VA clinicians, community practitioners, and first-responders for a low cost.
 Past trainings topics include: “Understanding Military Culture,” “EMDR to Treat Combat PTSD,” “Working with Military Sexual Trauma Survivors Diagnosed with PTSD,” “Somatic Treatment to Relieve Chronic Pain,” “Art Therapy to Heal Trauma-Related Wounds,” and “PTSD and Beyond: Treating the Complexities of Trauma in the Veteran Community.”

 The Returning Veterans Project depends solely on private donations from individuals, foundations, small business, and corporations.